 We help young people with age appropriate understanding by learning from the experience of volunteer married couples.
 Young people ask searching questions in the safety of the classroom to trusted adults about their own relationship.
 Young people gain hope of emotional stability.

-To provide Explore Relationships workshops to 1,000+ young people across London.
+To provide Explore Relationships workshops to 1,000+ young people across England.

-Activities» Ensure that our workshops are facilitated at 10+ different schools/youth clubs across London, in the most disadvantaged areas.
+Activities» Ensure that our workshops are facilitated at 10+ different schools/youth clubs across England, in the most disadvantaged areas.

-» Recruit suitable volunteer couples to expand the work we do already, to reflect the diverse culture of London.
+» Recruit suitable volunteer couples to expand the work we do already, to reflect the diverse culture of the country.